pedrozudo/pedrozudo.github.io/_pages/about.md

 I am a postdoctoral researcher in the [MPI Lab](https://mpi.aass.oru.se/){:target="\_blank"} at Örebro University, Sweden.
-Broadly speaking, my research interests lie with artificial intelligence and machine learning, while having a focus on probabilistic programming.
+Broadly speaking, my research interests lie with artificial intelligence and machine learning, with a specialized emphasis on neuro-symbolic methods.
+In essence, my work involves harmonizing formal models of the world, usually provided by domain experts or grounded in scientific theories, with powerful function approximators like neural networks.
-My overarching scientific goal is to develop systems that are capable of reasoning and learning with raw sensor data.
-In order to achieve this, I believe in the necessity of a holistic approach, which is also reflected in my specific research activities -- ranging from probabilistic inference with discrete and continuous variables, over formal probabilistic logic programming, to cognitive robotics.
+My overarching scientific objective centers on the development of systems capable of both reasoning and learning when confronted with raw sensory data.
+To attain this ambitious goal, I advocate for a comprehensive approach, a philosophy also in my diverse research activities.
+These activities span a spectrum that encompasses, inter alia, probabilistic inference with discrete-continuous data, neuro-probabilistic programming, and cognitive robotics.
-Recently, I have also started exploring neuro-symbolic techniques in order to combine symbolic and subsymbolic representations of the world.

 Prior to joining the Örebro University i was a postdoctoral fellow and PhD student in the [DTAI Lab](http://dtai.cs.kuleuven.be/){:target="\_blank"} at the KU Leuven, Belgium, where I also obtained my PhD